tkeeley/Pixel-Coordinates/README.md

 ## Description

-* Promps the use for a web address to use.
+* Promps the user for a web address to use.
 * Loads the site into an iframe and tracks mouse position to get pixel coorinates